directus/directus/docs/reference/system/users.md

 Avatar file.
 Many-to-one to [files](/reference/files).

 `language` **string**\
-Language the Admin App is rendered in.
+Language the Data Studio is rendered in.
 See [our Crowdin page](https://locales.directus.io) for all available languages and translations.

 `appearance` **string**\